jimmidyson/kadvisor/README.md

 passing them to the configured sinks to process.

 You can configure the Kubernetes source as detailed above.
-The prefix for a Kubernetes source is `kubernetes://` & the remainder of the URL is passed to the source initializer.
+The prefix for a Kubernetes source is `kubernetes:` & the remainder of the URL is passed to the source initializer.
 The hostname in the source URL is the hostname/IP of the Kubernetes master.
 The Kubernetes source also supports the following flags: